FIT to Forget: Robust Continual Unlearning for Large Language Models: Experimental Configuration Details

 \subsection{Experimental Configuration}

 All experiments use consistent settings across datasets, adopting optimizer configurations from~\cite{corr/Touvro23}.
-We fine-tune and unlearn LLMs with AdamW~\cite{iclr/LoshchilovH19}, using a learning rate of $3.0 \times 10^{-5}$, $\beta_1 = 0.9$, $\beta_2 = 0.95$, and $\epsilon = 10^{-8}$.
+We unlearn LLMs with AdamW~\cite{iclr/LoshchilovH19}, using a learning rate of $3.0 \times 10^{-6}$, $\beta_1 = 0.9$, $\beta_2 = 0.95$, and $\epsilon = 10^{-8}$.
 A cosine learning rate schedule is employed, including a $10\%$ warmup phase and decaying to $10\%$ of the peak rate.
 Weight decay is set to $0.1$.
-Our method is conducted on a single NVIDIA H100 GPU, whereas some memory-intensive baselines (e.g., ALKN) use two GPUs.
+Our method is conducted on a single NVIDIA H100 GPU, whereas some memory-intensive baselines (\eg, ALKN) use two GPUs.